bobabots253/bobadocs/docs/operations/media.md

 ### Shutter Speed

+Like how your eyelids cover your eyes, shutter speed is a set amount of time that light is being introduced to the sensor.
 In many cameras, shutter speed is defined by "1/x".
 This is the movement of a "door" that allows light to pass through to the sensor for a set amount of time.
-Like how your eyelids cover your eyes, it's a brief yet short amount of time that light is being introduced to the sensor.

 For a better explanation, let's use film as a better example.
 Film is a very delicate material that is extremely sensitive to light.
 It absorbs light through a lens for the length of time the shutter is open and then is locked out.
 Brighter colors are absorbed quicker, while darker colors take a little longer.
 Because of these varying colors, the light creates an image with a lot of contrast.
 If exposed to light for a prolonged amount of time, the film may overexpose and any contrast originally set by the original opening of light is gone.